Department of Taxation and Finance

 Line 24

-The amount of income tax imposed is the amount of income tax you computed on your return for the other taxing authority minus any credits allowed against this tax.
+The amount of income tax imposed is the amount of income tax you calculated on your return for the other taxing authority minus any credits allowed against this tax.
 Do not include use tax or the tax on income that is taxed by the other taxing authority but is not taxed by New York State.
 Do not enter tax withheld, estimated tax payments, or payments of balances due on this line.
 If you paid tax to both a state and one or more local governments within that state, enter the total amount of income taxes paid to both the state and to one or more local governments within the state.

 Residents: Enter the amount of income tax imposed by the other taxing authority.